Treatment Program for PTSD

 We are building upon successful foundational research that established a successful cure for PTSD in a rodent model.
 This piloted PTSD treatment in rodents consisted of a surgical intervention shortly after a traumatic event to decrease GluA1 levels, and therefore functional AMPA receptors, in the amygdala to non-PTSD levels.
 Testing in the rodent model effected a complete reversal of PTSD without amnesia for the triggering trauma.

 We are now developing a non-invasive oral treatment for PTSD.
 Unlike existing PTSD treatments, which typically temporarily suppress symptoms, we target the biological cause of PTSD—an up-regulation of a receptor protein in the region of the brain responsible for fear learning.
-Our small molecule drug discovery program began in Spring 2017, with hit-to-lead evaluation expected for mid-2019.
+Our small molecule drug discovery program began in Spring 2017, with initial hit identification expected for early 2020.